corsec00/CSA-CCSK/Questions.md

 <BR>A: Entitlement

 Select the best definition of 'compliance' from the options below.
-A(L): The awareness and adherence to obligations, including the assessment and prioritization of corrective actions deemed necessary and appropriate.
+<br>A(L): The awareness and adherence to obligations, including the assessment and prioritization of corrective actions deemed necessary and appropriate.

 Which of the following is NOT a cloud computing characteristic that impacts incidence response?
 <BR>A: Object-based storage in a private cloud.